 Budva, also a hot spot for other tourism matters, has the best up-and-coming nightclub scene in Montenegro.
 The town’s population is mainly centered around its university students, which is why the nightlife has been coming on in recent years.
-With (relatively) cheap drinks compared to western European cities, you will surely have a beautiful night out on the town.
+With (relatively) cheap drinks compared to Western European cities, you will indeed have a beautiful night out on the town.

 Witness A Spaceship In Podgorica (Dajbabska Gora Tower)

 OK, this is not a real spaceship, but it gives me the feel of a UFO.
 In reality, it is only a radio control tower at the top of a hill south of the city.
 However, with some imagination and some distance between you and the tower, you may trick your Instagram followers into thinking you have spotted Montenegro aliens.

 Check Out The Next Luxury Resort Along The Adriatic Sea (Mamula Island)